I think I know vim pretty well. I’m at the stage where I’m the crusty old man

 opposite ofe

-select whatever your previous selection was (useful after pasting something)
+select whatever your previous selection was (useful after pasting something).gCTRL-g

 See :help g